 Most years, the project is ran by a group of dedicated volunteer trustees.

 Patricia is an artist working in ceramics and mixed media and she has exhibited in the UK and in France.
 She began as a painter, sculptor and film maker but discovered her love of clay as a medium when she was teaching disabled students at Thurrock College.
-Together with the other Art Trail Trustees, she organised the Thurrock Art Trail in 2014 and 2015.
 Patricia is a founder member of Thurrock Potters and a member of the Dacha Group of artists.
-In 2012 she and other members of the Dacha Group created the Swan Gallery above The Swan pub in Horndon on the Hill and it has been a thriving community gallery ever since.
-Patricia is Visual Arts Correspondent for the radio station Gateway 97.8: you can hear her interviews with artists and news about art events and exhibitions in Thurrock every first Tuesday of the month from 2.00pm.
+In 2012 she and other Dacha Group members created the Swan Gallery above The Swan pub in Horndon on the Hill; it has been a thriving community gallery ever since.
+She has worked with with the other Art Trail Trustees to organise the Thurrock Art Trail since 2014.
+She is Visual Arts Correspondent for the radio station Gateway 97.8: you can hear her interviews with artists and news about art events and exhibitions in Thurrock every first Monday of the month from 2.00pm.

 Lisa Anderson is an artist, gallery owner and community arts organiser.
 She was born in Thurrock and studied arts at the Thurrock Technical College in Grays and Suffolk College in Ipswich.
 Lisa started organising the ’24- Create’ events in Stanford le Hope in 2010 with the aim of linking up and encouraging local artists, and ran a multi-artist venue for the very first Thurrock Art Trail in 2012.
 Recognising the need for a permanent venue, Lisa and her husband opened Well House Gallery in 2014 in a historic former shop in the village of Horndon on the Hill.
 The gallery is Thurrock’s first dedicated arts exhibition space and has become a vibrant centre for local artists, art lovers, and the village community.